nihilisticneuralnet/SarvamScholar/README.md

 - Prompt-Tuning: For further optimization of LLM responses

-- Additional Inputs: take input as Pdf or a Youtube link and parse it for specific content generation
+- Additional Inputs: Take input as Pdf or a Youtube link and parse it for specific content generation

+- RAG: Implement RAG model to verify the content generated accuracy

+- Revenue: Pay-as-you-go service model can be implemented

 ## References